KitesForFuture/powerplant/common/README.md

-# Code used by multiple of the other directories
+# This directory contains common code used by multiple of the other directories

 ## helpers
 * math and timing